starvingindie/starvingindie.github.io/ld-42-game/story.md

 ## DEATH FIFTEEN
 <img src="images/deathIcon1.png">
 As soon as you try to pet her, she hisses... she came here to fight!
-She scratches up your face bad.
+She scratches up your face badly.
 There's no way you can go on a date looking like this!

 - [RESTART FROM CHECKPOINT](/scene-twenty)